gogoziyishi/Museum-Recommender-System/README.md

 - Yvonne Wu
 - Wenbo Nie

-## Data Collection
+## Data Collection and Description
 Data has been collected using `bs4` for web crawling and APIs to fetch museum images.
 The dataset covers 1006 museums across the United States and includes more than 11,800 reviews.

-## Data Description
 The data encompasses various aspects such as general museum information, visitor categories, review ratings, tag clouds from reviews, and detailed review content.
 It is stored in multiple formats including JSON, CSV, and Excel sheets, ensuring comprehensive coverage and ease of access.

 ## Data Preprocessing
 Data preprocessing involved merging tables with `Excel VLOOKUP`, cleaning data challenges, and handling various file types to prepare for the analysis phase.